pallaviextc/JavaSelenium-Repo1/README.md

 # JavaSelenium-Repo1
-This is a test repository for practising Java Selenium projects
+This is a test Repository for practising Java Selenium.